 Written by Ryan McGuine //

-There have been numerous energy transitions in the past, all of which have been driven by economic imperatives and have moved in the direction of increasing power density.
+There have been numerous energy transitions in the past, all of which have been driven by economic imperatives or resource scarcity, and have moved in the direction of increasing power density.
 The current energy transition toward energy sources that emit less greenhouse gases is a departure from previous transitions in both respects: it is driven by environmental imperatives, and moves in the direction of decreasing power density.

 Historically, energy transitions have moved very slowly — coal took 35 years to provide 25% of the global primary energy demand, oil took 40 years to do the same, and natural gas took 55 years.
 One reason for the protracted timeframe is that efficiently producing, distributing, and converting any energy source requires big infrastructure investments, and most infrastructure does not multitask.
 Similarly, activities like heavy industry, aviation, and building heating are deeply integrated with the economy, but lack viable alternatives.
 Together, these factors lend tremendous inertia to the existing energy system that is hard to counteract.